 oz_capitals data frame that contains latitude and longitude data.
 However, because these data are not associated with a CRS and are not on the same scale as the raster data in

 sat_vis, these will also need to be transformed.
-This can be slightly finicky because the
+To do so, we first need to create an sf object from the

-oz_capitals specifying longitude and latitude data, and I’ve chosen the same WGS84 datum that I used previously as the map is global in scope.
+This projection is set using the EPSG code 4326, an ellipsoidal projection using the latitude and longitude values as co-ordinates and relying on the WGS84 datum.
 Having done so we can now transform the co-ordinates from the latitude-longitude geometry to the match the geometry of our

 The transformed data can now be overlaid using